Sauteed Butternut Squash with Ground Beef/Pork (Ginisang Kalabasa) – easy, tasty and healthy way to make your favorite squash!

 1 butternut squash (peeled, seeded and cut into inch-long chunks)

 1 Recipe for Giniling (Ground Pork Sauté).
-Link here.
+Find the easy recipe here.

 If you plan to use the entire butternut squash, then I suggest using the entire recipe for Ground Pork Sauté.
 But if you plan to use only half of it, then half the Ground Pork Sauté should be enough.
 Adjust the amount of the ground pork recipe to how much butternut squash you wish to use.